 But where do you start?
-In general, reflectors are held directly across from the light source, but there can be some variation.
+You’ll hold most photography reflectors across from the light source.
+But there can be some variation.

 There are several different positions that often work well with a reflector:

-- Directly across from the light source.
+Directly across from the light source.
 This will reflect the most light.
-It’s excellent for using backlighting when the light source is directly behind the subject.
-By reflecting the light back on the subject, you will keep the subject well lit, while still leaving the details in the sky intact.
-This is my go-to reflector position when shooting portraits during golden hour because of the beautiful soft lighting and catchlights.
+It’s excellent for using backlighting.
+Only when the light source is right behind the subject.
+By reflecting the light back on the subject, you will keep the subject well lit.
+And still leave the details in the sky intact.
+This is my go-to camera reflector position when shooting portraits during golden hour.
+That’s because of the beautiful soft lighting and catchlights.

-- Parallel to the ground.
+Parallel to the ground.
 Holding the reflector parallel to the light source isn’t the only option.
-When taking a portrait, placing a reflector on the ground or having the subject hold the reflector on his or her lap will fill in under-eye shadows.
-This position isn’t as dramatic as holding the reflector directly across the light source.
+When taking a portrait, place a reflector on the ground or have the subject hold the reflector on his or her lap.
+This will fill in under-eye shadows.
+This position isn’t as dramatic as holding the reflector right across the light source.
 But it can lead to a more flattering portrait by brightening up the eyes.

-Exactly where to hold the reflector will depend on where the original light source and the subject are.
+Where to hold the photography light reflector depends.
+Check where the original light source and the subject are.

-Directly across from the light source reflects the most light.
-But adjusting that angle – even until the reflector is parallel to the ground – can fix unflattering shadows.
+Across from the light source reflects the most light.
+But try adjusting that angle, even until the reflector is parallel to the ground.
+This can fix unflattering shadows.

 Sunlight is hard light (despite the big size) because the sun is millions of miles away.
 Luckily, the distance of the reflector is within your control.

-You need to find a position that’s not so close that the reflector is in the picture but not so far that its light doesn’t even cover the entire subject.
+You need to find a position that’s not so close that the photography light reflector is in the picture.
+But that’s not so far that its light doesn’t even cover the entire subject.

-Between those two extremes, distance will simply lead to some subtle changes in how quickly the shadows fall off.
+Between those two extremes, distance will lead to some subtle changes.
+These affect how the shadows fall off.

 If you bought a large reflector but want to try a look with harder light, move farther from the subject.